 Treating the report like a punch list

-You don’t need to fix everything.
-You need to fix what improves marketability, safety, function, or financing/insurance viability.
+You do not need to fix everything.
+Instead, fix what improves marketability, safety, function, or financing and insurance viability.

 Doing repairs without confirming market impact

 Spending $8,000 on the wrong project hurts more than leaving a known issue and pricing accordingly.
-Strategy first, receipts second.
+Strategy comes first.
+Receipts come second.

 Hiding the ball

-If you discover an issue and try to outrun it, it usually comes back at the worst possible time—when you have the least leverage.
+If you discover an issue and try to outrun it, it usually comes back at the worst possible time.
+That is when you have the least leverage.

 Bottom line: a pre-inspection gives you control

-A pre-inspection is a seller move that shifts the transaction from reactive to proactive.
-You learn what a buyer will likely learn—early enough to respond on your terms.
+A pre-inspection shifts the transaction from reactive to proactive.
+You learn what a buyer will likely learn early enough to respond on your terms.

-If you’re considering selling in Amarillo or the surrounding Panhandle, we can help you decide whether a pre-inspection fits your home, your timeline, and your risk tolerance—and how to use the results to price and negotiate from a position of strength.
+If you are considering selling in Amarillo or the surrounding Panhandle, we can help you decide whether this strategy fits your home, your timeline, and your risk tolerance.
+We can also help you use the results to price and negotiate from a position of strength.